ConductorOne/baton-ms365/README.md

 After you have obtained client id and secret, you can use them with connector.
 You can do this by setting `BATON_MS365_CLIENT_ID` and `BATON_MS365_CLIENT_SECRET` (or `BATON_MS365_CLIENT_CERTIFICATE_PATH`) environment variables or by passing them as flags to baton-ms365 command.
 Also you have to set `BATON_MS365_TENANT_ID`.

+## Required permissions

+- User.Read.All
+- Group.ReadWrite.All (could be just read if provisioning is not used)
+- RoleManagement.ReadWrite.All (could be just read if provisioning is not used)

 # Getting Started

 ## brew